zhanyang01/Fun-Language-5622/README.md

 * 3rd week of June: Software testing of Fun Language App, refine profile page

-* 1st week of July:Improve on user interface and gamification features
+* 1st week of July: Improve on user interface and gamification features

 * 2nd week of July: Create assessments, marking system and pronunciation check